It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 Years ago, my wise troop leader used to motivate us by talking about our upcoming trips.
 It wasn’t hard to get us to sell when we knew that we might be going on a fun outing into the City or having an overnight experience at a Dude Ranch or campgrounds.
 We used to have SO much fun!!!
 Thank goodness social media didn’t exist back then.
 LOL.

-So consider that the money raised from sales will be used by the troop!
+The troop will use the money it raises from cookie sales.
 This saves you a ton as a parent.
 The troops often pay discounted rates as Girl Scouts and it’s one less time that you have to open the “Bank of Mom and Dad”.

 Start with this idea first.
 It isn’t often that fundraising activities have a direct correlation for kids.
 That is a win-win for everybody!!